BotWithDot/BVLP/README.md

 > ```
 > exact_delay_time = random.randint(delay_time - delay_distribution, delay_time + delay_distribution)
 > ```
-After setting the delay and distribution, the player will play a voice line from the selected pack periodically.
+After setting the delay and distribution, the player will play a random voice line from the selected pack periodically.

 Enjoy!